Media Kit

 Short Bio

 Amanda Natividad is VP of Marketing for audience research startup, SparkToro.
+In her spare time, she writes a marketing newsletter called the Menu (with over 15k subscribers) and teaches Content Marketing 201.
 She’s also a contributor for Adweek, a Le Cordon Bleu-trained chef, and a former journalist.
 Amanda previously led marketing for Growth Machine, led marketing for Liftopia, built Fitbit’s B2B content program, and led content and communications for NatureBox.

 Longer Bio

-Amanda has spoken at marketing events like Demand Curve’s Growth Summit, and guest lectured at Columbia Business School and Cornell University.
+Amanda has spoken at marketing events like AdWorld, MozCon and SaaStock, and guest lectured at Columbia Business School, Cornell University and Stanford University.
+In her spare time, she teaches an intermediate-level marketing course called Content Marketing 201.
 She is also a contributor for Adweek, a Le Cordon Bleu-trained chef, and a former journalist.

-Natividad is pronounced phonetically with the emphasis on “ti.”
-It’s not Christmas, and it’s definitely not Nevada.
+Natividad is pronounced phonetically with the emphasis on the “ti.”
 It’s: nuh-TIH-vih-dad.

 Here’s an audio clip!